A Study on Large Language Models' Limitations in Multiple-Choice Question Answering: Results

 \subsection{Text Response}

-Most (if not all) responses of 13 (50\%) models are \verb|`A'|.
-This is bad since only 5\% of ground truth is \verb|`A. Yes'|.
-Six (4 Base and 2 Fine Tuned) of the models have mostly `Bad Output', showing their inability to properly follow instructions.
+Most (if not all) responses of 13 (50\%) models are `A'.
+This is bad since only 5\% of ground truth is `A. Yes'.
+Six (four Base and two Fine Tuned) of the models have mostly `Bad Output', showing their inability to properly follow instructions.
 Analyzing the Bad Outputs we find that some models simply list all options, sometimes with an explanation of how each choice could be the answer, without ever selecting any specific answer.
 The base models continue generating more examples as provided in 8-shot setting, without responding to the original question.
 A few examples of Bad Output are shown in Appendix \ref{apx:bad_output}.
-Figure \ref{fig:4_options_text_reduced} shows the response distribution of the rest of the models.
-Among them, \verb|WizardMath-7B-V1.0|, \verb|bloomz-7b1-mt|, and the 4 Mistral-based models (\verb|Mistral-7B-v0.1|, \verb|Mistral-7B-Instruct-v0.1|, \verb|Mistral-7B-OpenOrca|, \verb|zephyr-7b-alpha|) show better instruction following ability (minimal or no Bad Output), as well as better distribution of responses, more B, as well as some C, D, and A. Note that we accept C and D as correct responses in this case since the goal is to test the models' ability to understand and answer MCQ rather than getting the answer correct; we will discuss their correctness in a future manuscript.
+Figure \ref{fig:4_options_text_reduced} shows the response distribution of the rest of the models (an interactive version of the figures will be made available later).
+Among them, \verb|WizardMath-7B-V1.0|, \verb|bloomz-7b1-mt|, and the 4 Mistral-based models (\verb|Mistral-7B-v0.1|, \verb|Mistral-7B-Instruct-v0.1|, \verb|Mistral-7B-OpenOrca|, \verb|zephyr-7b-alpha|) show better instruction following ability (minimal or no Bad Output), as well as better distribution of responses - more B, with some C, D, and A. Note that we accept C and D as correct responses in this case since the goal is to test the models' ability to understand and answer MCQ rather than getting the answer correct; we will discuss their correctness in a future manuscript.